 Neuroscientist Dr. Sara Lazar’s MRI studies show that mindfulness improves focus, empathy and compassion, and emotional regulation.
 Even Fortune 500 companies such as Google, General Mills, Nike, and Apple are encouraging mindfulness practice in their companies.
 They are embracing its mental attentiveness: “mindfulness allows for more stable and controlled attention in routine contexts where individuals are prone to errors due to attention lapses.
 Mindfulness may reduce errors by reducing such lapses,” says the article Contemplating Mindfulness at Work: An Integrative Review, published in the Journal of Management.

-For more on mindfulness at work, see our blog about “How to Make Employee Evaluations More Effective and Meaningful”
+For more on mindfulness at work, see our blog “How to Make Employee Evaluations More Effective and Meaningful”

 Are you still not convinced that mindfulness is worth the effort?
-Until you experience the benefits of being mindful for yourself, you may be unable to fully appreciate the difference it can make.
+Until you experience the benefits of being mindful of yourself, you may be unable to fully appreciate the difference it can make.
 The clarity, resilience, focus, and calm that studies find hold the power to make mindfulness a vital practice in your life.

 One incredible advantage of mindfulness is the ability to overcome negative and critical self-talk.
 Many people struggle with an overactive mind and a harsh inner critic.
 Mindfulness allows a person to increase self-awareness and their observation skills to retrain the mind, replacing mind chatter with more positive and encouraging self-talk.
 Once the conscious observer is steering the mind to more constructive thoughts, mindful living becomes far more enjoyable.